 Despite their biogas capture systems, landfill emits a significant amount of fugitive methane to the atmosphere, therefore contributing to greenhouse gas emissions.
 Additionally, landfilling of organics does not comply with typical recycling policies that state that waste should be reduced, reused and recycled (3Rs) prior to final disposal, since organic waste in this scenario is not returned to land.

 For these reasons, GHG and recycling policies are generally leading to the ban of organic landfilling therefore forcing composting and/or anaerobic digestion of organic waste.

-Biogas plants create economic opportunities in markets where energy cost and/or waste disposal cost are relatively high.
+Biogas plants create economic opportunities in markets where energy costs and/or waste disposal costs are relatively high.
 Since the organic fraction of municipal solid waste can represent approximately 50% of MSW mass, it becomes economically interesting to divert the organic fraction from conventional disposal towards anaerobic digestion.

-For example, small insular countries can benefit greatly from biogas plant since they often generate expensive and dirty electricity with diesel ($0.50+/kWh) and are confronted with significant challenges regarding disposal of their waste.
+For example, small island countries can benefit greatly from biogas plant since they often generate expensive and dirty electricity with diesel ($0.50+/kWh) and are confronted with significant challenges regarding disposal of their waste.

 Some biogas plants get built for no good reasons, primarily driven by sheer madness and/or egotistical motivations.
 Most of these project developers were blind to key biogas project fundamentals that will be discussed later in this handbook.